 The example area represents the variability in the distribution of buried fine-grained till units along the axis and fringe of the White River valley.
 This variability shows that the main valley is not a simple geologic system.
-Late Wisconsin till units are absent or discontinuous, and lower pre-Wisconsin till units are much less abundant that the fringe areas of the valley.
+Late Wisconsin till units are absent or discontinuous, and lower pre-Wisconsin till units are much less abundant than the fringe areas of the valley.
 However, their discontinuous nature can make site investigation difficult.
 Movement of contaminants that are denser than water is often difficult to track under these conditions.

 Fleming, A. H., Brown, S. E., and Ferguson, V. R., 2000, Map-use tutorial, in Brown, S. E., and Laudick, A. J., eds., 2003, The hydrogeologic framework of Marion County, Indianaâ€“a digital atlas illustrating hydrogeologic terrain and sequence: Indiana Geological Survey Open-File Study 00-14.